What are your child’s options for “completing” high school? You have choices!

-If your child wants a career that requires a college degree, you have several options for preparing him for college.
-You can:
+If your child wants a career that requires a college degree, you can:

 - Have your child to earn a high school diploma, whether accredited or not,

 - Homeschool your child through high school, then create your own transcript and a portfolio, or